Understanding Tinnitus and Tinnitus Retraining Therapy (TRT)

 1. Counselling

-• How the auditory system works.
+• How the auditory system works

-• Why tinnitus can trigger strong emotional or stress responses.
+• Why tinnitus can trigger strong emotional or stress responses

-• How your brain and nervous system contribute to tinnitus distress.
+• How your brain and nervous system contribute to tinnitus distress

-• Strategies to reduce negative reactions to tinnitus.
+• Strategies to reduce negative reactions to tinnitus

-2. Sound Therapy with Sound‑Generating Devices
+2. Sound Therapy

-These sound‑generating devices are fitted and adjusted by our audiologist, and you’ll be coached on how to use them most effectively.
+We use wearable sound generators - small ear-level devices that emit a low-level, neutral broadband sound throughout the day, individually personalised to your tinnitus.
+These devices are fitted and adjusted by our audiologist, and you will be coached on how to use them most effectively.

 The Goal